sacalon/sacalon/docs/src/index.md

 ## Introduction

-**[Hascal](https://hascal.github.io)** is a general purpose and open source programming language designed to build optimal, maintainable, reliable, and efficient software.
-More features of Hascal :
+**[Sacalon](https://sacalon-lang.github.io)** is a general purpose and open source programming language designed to build optimal, maintainable, reliable, and efficient software.
+More features of Sacalon :

 - [x] Easy to use and easy to learn
 - [x] Multi-paradigm